Tore O. Sandvik: 2025

 A week after his appointment, Sandvik attended a NATO summit in Brussels where he met with US Secretary of Defense Pete Hegseth and attended a meeting of the Ukraine Defence Contact Group alongside representatives of the 31 other NATO member states and 25 other countries.
 Sandvik further reiterated Norway's support for Ukraine.

 After being criticised for not informing about the delays of a maritime army project in Ramsund in Southern Troms, Sandvik acknowledged in mid May that the government hadn't properly informed parliament about the recent delay of the project until 2026.

 During a NATO defence ministers' summit in early June, Sandvik signed a defence deal with his Danish counterpart Troels Lund Poulsen, which aims to strengthen the two countries' strategic and operative cooperation when it comes to training of personnel, operations and maintenance.

 Sandvik visited Ukraine for the first time in late June and met with President Volodymyr Zelenskyy to sign a cooperation agreement which sought for Norwegian weapons manufacturer Kongsberg Gruppen to establish offices in the country.
 He also made a visit to a memorial of fallen soldiers at the Freedom Square.

 In August, the government announced that they would be purchasing new British made BAE Systems frigates to be used by the Norwegian Navy.
 The move was criticised by the Red and Socialist Left parties due to Israeli made components, while Sandvik responded saying that the government would not ask for the components to be replaced and they will be bought as is.
 He further said that the government was purchasing the frigates and not individual components.

 Upon revelations that the Norwegian Army had continued to deny conscription for youth of minority backgrounds from high security risk countries in September, Sandvik faced criticism from Ine Eriksen Søreide, the chair of the Standing Committee on Foreign Affairs and Defence, for inaction on the matter despite previous pledges by his predecessor to tackle the issue.
 In response, Sandvik said that he was monitoring the situation closely and that he had asked the Army to provide him with a status update on the matter.
 He also emphasised the importance of a robust conscription system and supported his predecessor's testimony from January with the Intelligence Oversight Committee.
 Army interest groups on the hand called for the matter to be brought up in the Standing Committee on Scrutiny and Constitutional Affairs.

+He announced in November that the government would expedite weapon deliveries to Ukraine by Christmas, with 11 trillion NOK of the allocated budget going to get new air defence and artillery weapons.
+Sandvik described the situation as "precarious" and "critical" for Ukraine, and furthermore denied that the expedite of deliveries had anything to do with the ongoing corruption scandal in the Ukrainian government.
+He explained that the government had planned the expedition long beforehand.